 We came to discover that there are two main primary categories of people learning foreign languages.
 These are;

-1. People who are learning a foreign language because it offers them a better career opportunity to gain employment.
+1. People learning a foreign language because it offers them a better career opportunity to gain employment.

-2. People who start learning a foreign language because of some personal reasons such as migrating to other countries, hobby or interest, travelling, peer group influence, or want to access music, movie, literature in different languages, and then at some point decided it’s a good idea to use what they have learned to start a career or to further the objectives of an existing career.
+At some point, they decided it’s a good idea to use what they have learned to start a career or further the objectives of an existing profession.

 These two classes of reasons can be referred to as “extrinsic and intrinsic” inspiration for foreign language learning.